New introduction by Mohammed Hanif

 About the Book

-A young Palestinian named Usama returns from working in the Gulf to support the resistance movement.
-His mission is to blow up buses transporting Palestinian workers into Israel.
+A young Palestinian named Usama returns to his homeland after several years working in the Gulf.
+Now an operative in the resistance movement, his mission is to blow up buses transporting Palestinian workers into Israel.

-Shocked to discover that many of his fellow citizens have adjusted to life under military rule, Usama exchanges harsh words with his friends and family.
-Despite uncertainty, he sets out to accomplish his mission … with disastrous consequences.
+But Palestine and its people are not as Usama remembered them.
+He is shocked to discover that many of his fellow countrymen have adjusted to life under military control.
+Despite mounting unease, Usama sets out to accomplish his objective … with disastrous consequences.

-Originally published in Jerusalem, Wild Thorns was the first Arab novel to offer a glimpse of social and personal relations under Israeli occupation.
-Featuring unsentimental portrayals of everyday life, its deep sincerity, uncompromising honesty and rich emotional core plead elegantly for the cause of survival in the face of oppression.
+First published in Palestine in 1976, Wild Thorns was the first Arab novel to offer a glimpse of everyday life under Israeli occupation.
+With uncompromising honesty, Khalifeh pleads elegantly for survival in the face of oppression.

 About the Author